 Demographic information was collected, for descriptive purposes.
 Positive orientation (PO) was measured using three instruments.
 The first questionnaire was Rosenberg's Self-Esteem Scale (SES; Rosenberg, 1965), which is a scale widely used to measure global self-esteem.
 The second instrument was the Life Satisfaction Scale (SWLS; Diener et al., 1985), a five-item scale that examines an individual's life satisfaction.
 The last instrument used to measure positive orientation was the Life Orientation Test Revision (LOT-R; Scheier et al., 1994), which evaluates individuals' optimism level.
 In this study, SES's Cronbach's alpha value was 0.79, SWLS was 0.87, and Cronbach's alpha value of LOT-R was 0.69.
 Depression, Anxiety, and Stress Scale - 21 items (DASS-21; Lovibond & Lovibond, 1995) was used to measure psychological distress.
-DASS-21 consists of three self-report scales that measure the emotional states of depression, anxiety, and 0.87 for stress in this study.
+DASS-21 consists of three self-report scales that measure the emotional states of depression, anxiety, and stress.
+The Cronbach's alpha value of DASS21 was 0.88 for anxiety, 0.91 for depression, and 0.87 for stress in this study.